Spin-momentum Locking and Topological Vector Charge Response with Conserved Spin: Conclusions

-\it Conclusions.| Here we studied $C_{4v}$-symmetric spin-momentum locking terms with conserved spin, and discussed the dynamics and anomalies of a commuting spin Rashba term.
+Here we studied $C_{4v}$-symmetric SML terms with conserved spin, and discussed the dynamics and anomalies of a commuting spin Rashba term.
 We showed that the CSR is anomalous by itself and can appear on the surface of a 3D topological semimetal.
-Such a semimetal will have a vector charge Chern-Simons theory bulk response with a response coefficient determined by the Weyl spin-momentum quadrupole moment of the Fermi surface.
-Beyond the specific crystalline symmetry group studied in this Letter, our approach can be applied to general commuting spin-momentum locking terms in Eq.~\eqref{eq:surface_general}.
-Interested readers can find relevant discussions in SM Sec.
-S4~\cite{supple}.
-This work opens an important new direction in the quasi-topological semimetal responses characterized by mixed multipole moments of the nodal Fermi surfaces.
+Such a semimetal will have a vector charge Chern-Simons theory bulk response with a response coefficient determined by the Weyl spin-momentum quadrupole moment of the FS.
+Beyond the specific crystalline symmetry group studied in this paper, our approach can be applied to general commuting SML terms in Eq.~\eqref{eq:surface_general}.
+Interested readers can find relevant discussions in SM Sec.~S1~\cite{supple}.
+This work opens an important new direction in the quasi-topological semimetal responses characterized by mixed multipole moments of the nodal FSes.
 Furthermore, we expect this work to be relevant for both quantum materials and metamaterials.
-Indeed, a pre-cursor to this work~\cite{dubinkin2021higher}, where the vector charge was realized by momentum instead of spin, has recently been explored experimentally in a topo-electric circuit material~\cite{zhu2023higher}.
-Additionally it would be interesting to investigate connections between our work and the recently proposed spin-resolved topology~\cite{kuansen2022spin}.
+Indeed, a precursor to this work~\cite{dubinkin2024higher}, where the vector charge was realized by momentum instead of spin, has recently been explored experimentally in a topo-electric circuit material~\cite{zhu2023higher}.
+Also, the orbital degree of freedom used to construct pseudospins can be replaced with other internal degrees of freedom such as valley or sublattice.
+These degrees of freedom can couple to strain fields and staggered potentials, which hence play the role of pseudospin gauge fields, and can be generated in, for example, graphene~\cite{pereira2009strain,levy2010strain,li2020valley} or cold atom systems~\cite{jaksch2003creation,aidelsburger2013realization}.
+While our analysis focused on exactly conserved pseudospin, symmetry-allowed terms that weakly break pseudospin conservation can have different effects depending on the Weyl-node configuration: they can gap out coincident nodes, or, when the nodes are separated in momentum space, merely smooth the surface spectrum while leaving the Weyl nodes and their associated Fermi arcs intact.
+Constructing an appropriate response theory in the presence of such pseudospin-breaking terms, in analogy with spin Chern numbers~\cite{prodan2009robustness} in systems without strict spin conservation or more general spin-resolved topology~\cite{kuansen2024spin}, is an interesting direction for future work.